safwaanconnect420/SAFWAAN-VPN---Pro/README.md

 ### 🌍 Global & Regional Coverage
 - **Thousands of Free Servers**: Access configs from all around the world
-- **Social Media Masking**: Optimized servers for Facebook, Instagram, YouTube, TikTok, Twitter/X, WhatsApp, Telegram—use your social data packages for full internet access!
+- **Social Media Masking**: Optimized servers for Facebook, Instagram, YouTube, TikTok, Twitter/X, WhatsApp, Telegram—use your Encrepted access.
-- **Regional Telecom Packages**: Pre-configured configs for:
+-  Pre-configured configs for:
-  - 🇸🇦 KSA: Salam, STC, Zain, Mobily
-  - 🇦🇪 UAE/Dubai: Etisalat, Du
-  - 🇧🇩 Bangladesh: Grameenphone, Robi, Banglalink, Teletalk
-  - 🌐 Palk Telecom
-- **DPI Evasion**: Advanced payloads to bypass deep packet inspection
+-  Advanced payloads to bypass deep packet inspection

 ### 📱 Multi-Protocol Support
 - ✅ VMess